A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Experiments

 \subsubsection{Obstacle avoidance}

-The objective of this task is to maintain energy-efficient motion while preventing collisions with surrounding obstacles.
+This scenario focuses on achieving energy-efficient motion while preventing collisions with surrounding obstacles.
 Building on prior work~\citep{li2024representing}, we utilize a distance function and its gradient to monitor proximity to obstacles.
-When an obstacle remains at a safe distance, the robot follows the NES-generated energy-efficient policy.
-However, if an obstacle enters a predefined safety zone near the obstacle, the collision avoidance strategy constrains NES within the nullspace, ensuring obstacle avoidance without impacting the primary task.
+When no obstacles are within the predefined safety margin, the robot follows the NES-generated energy-efficient policy.
+However, if an obstacle enters a predefined safety zone, the collision avoidance strategy constrains NES within the null-space, ensuring safe, collision-free trajectories without compromising the primary task.

-To evaluate the performance of task-prioritized energy-efficient motion policy, we first sample 100 joint configuration pairs far from each other (with angular distance $\|\bm{q}_e - \bm{q}_s \| > 2\pi$) that satisfy these two constraints then run the NES algorithm to compute energy-aware policies and project them into the nullspace of the principal tasks.
-Table~\ref{table:tp-nes} presents the experimental results on average geodesic lengths.
-It is clear that the introduction of constraints will increase geodesic lengths on the configuration space manifold as the space of feasible solutions is restricted.
-Nevertheless, the energy-optimal motion policy generated by NES remains effective in minimizing energy consumption compared to Euclidean paths.
-Figure~\ref{fig:tp-NES} compares trajectories of task-prioritized motions with/without our energy-aware motion policy, demonstrating the effectiveness and flexibility of NES in combination with other motion policies for real-time, adaptive, and energy-efficient robot control.
-Additionally, except for the formulation of nullspace control, the geodesic flow of NES can also be viewed as non-linear dynamical systems~\citep{khansari2011learning} and can be easily integrated with either control frameworks such as model predictive control (MPC)~\citep{koptev2024reactive} or learning paradigms~\citep{florence2022implicit} for energy conservation purpose.
+We begin by randomly sampling 100 joint configuration pairs that satisfy the above two constraints.
+For each pair, we apply the NES algorithm to compute energy-aware policies.
+We use geodesic shooting as the baseline because it is also a reactive approach.
+Both NES and geodesic shooting policies are projected into the null-space of the primary tasks.
+Table \ref{table:tp-nes} presents the experimental results on average geodesic lengths for each method.
+As expected, introducing constraints will increase geodesic lengths on the configuration space manifold as the space of feasible solutions is restricted.
+Despite this, the NES-generated motion policies continue to outperform geodesic shooting in terms of energy efficiency.
+Figure~\ref{fig:tp-NES} compares trajectories of task-prioritized motions with and without our energy-aware motion policy, demonstrating the effectiveness and flexibility of NES in combination with other motion policies for real-time, adaptive, and energy-efficient robot control.